 OIA Summer Programs

-The Office of International Affairs offers a variety of summer English programs created to give you a sample of life, studies and research at McMaster University.
-We hope that our programs motivate you to pursue further studies or research collaboration with us in the future.
-You can find more information about our specific programs in the brochures below.
+The Office of International Affairs offers a variety of summer English programs created to give students a sample of life, studies, and research at McMaster University.
+Our programs motivate students to pursue further studies or research collaboration with us in the future.
+More information about our specific programs can be found in the brochures below.